 Raymond Lo has personal experience that allows him to relate to what you are going through.
 He will explain what to expect throughout the process of obtaining a visa and the options available given the factors of your unique situation.
 In situations where your parent or child is currently living in a foreign country, he will help you work through the petition process.

-Hudson County, New Jersey, Family Green Card Lawyer
+Northern New Jersey Family Green Card Lawyer

 Under certain circumstances, a U.S. resident can sponsor a family member in obtaining a visa to live and work permanently in the United States.
 A permanent lawful resident of the U.S. may petition to sponsor an unmarried minor child for U.S. citizenship if the child: